Traffic

 New traffic signal activated at southwest valley intersection just in time for the new school year

-This signal has been highly anticipated by those who live nearby.
-I actually had a viewer reach out to me recently to ask about it.
+This signal has been highly anticipated by those who live nearby for years — I actually had a viewer email me over the weekend to ask about it.

 Linda's Traffic Signal Email

-Well, now we have an update for Linda, and with signals to manage traffic flow in all four directions, the roads are hopefully now a little safer.
+Well, now we have an update for Linda, and with signals to manage traffic flow in all four directions, the roads will hopefully be a little easier to manage.